defx/dynamo/README.md

 A lightweight JavaScript library for progressively enhancing static HTML.

 Over-dependence on JavaScript hinders the performance and resilience of many of todays websites.
 Progressive Enhancement has been around for many years and provides a clear strategy for building resilient and performant websites from first principles, however many of the most popular JavaScript libraries today aren't well suited to this approach.
-Tupelo has been designed to provide the key features every developer needs for web development that requires any level of asynchronous updates (component workflow, functional state management, and reactive updates) in a way that goes hand in hand with a strategy of Progressive Enhancement.
+Tupelo has been designed to provide the key features every developer needs for web development that requires any level of asynchronous updates (component workflow, functional state management, and reactive updates) that can be delivered through a strategy of progressive enhancement.

 ## Install